firecmsco/firecms/website/docs/collections/dynamic_collections.md

 description: Unlock personalized content management with Dynamic Collections in FireCMS, where collections can adapt to the logged-in user's profile using asynchronous callbacks.
 Tailor your CMS with custom properties built on-the-fly, ensuring a highly responsive and secure environment that aligns with user roles and permissions.
 Through strategic utilization of `EntityCollectionsBuilder` and `AuthController`, dynamically generate data schemas suitable for each user, enhancing their CMS experience with intelligent, role-specific interfaces.
 ---

-You can change the collections based on the logged-in user, by using an asynchronous callback.
-Using an async `EntityCollectionsBuilder` you can also fetch some data in order to build your collections dynamically.
+FireCMS offers the possibility to define collections dynamically.
+This means that collections can be built asynchronously, based on the logged-in user, based on the data of other collections, or based on any other arbitrary condition.

-You can also fetch data to create custom properties, for example, if you want to use the ids of a collection as the enum values of a `string`.
+Instead of defining your collections as an array, use a `EntityCollectionsBuilder`, a function that returns a promise of an object containing the collections.

 ```tsx
 import { useCallback } from "react";